The channel #chromium on https://webchat.freenode.net/ is used for technical discussion as well as communicating about the current state of the tree.

-For user questions, visit the unofficial support channel at irc.freenode.net/#chromium-support.
+For user questions, visit the unofficial support channel #chromium-support at https://webchat.freenode.net/.

 Googlers, see internal IRC notes.

-An unofficial IRC log seems to be hosted at http://echelog.matzon.dk/logs/browse/chromium/.
+An unofficial IRC log seems to be hosted at https://echelog.com/logs/browse/chromium/ (EDIT: this URL appears to be dead so the link has been removed).
 It's likely that anything you say here will be copied in triplicate forever, so only say things your mother would approve of or you wouldn't mind being on the news.

 To find out whether your mapping is working (or to find out who to yell at if you're a sheriff), you can ask trungl-bot who a user is: